Towards Flexible Anonymous Networks: FAN Architecture

-The first time the FAN binary loads a plugin (Figure 1(3b)), the plugin bytecode gets JIT-compiled to the appropriate machine-level code and then attached to the specified hook.
+The first time the FAN binary loads a plugin (Figure~\ref{fig:fan}(3b)), the plugin bytecode is JIT-compiled to the appropriate machine-level code and then attached to the specified hook.
 The same process executing the FAN binary may then execute this attached code, as often as needed.
-Due to the governance and threat model, specific security measures, like sandboxed execution (Figure 1(3c)) and restricted access to resources, may be in place while executing the plugin code.
+Based on the governance and threat models, specific security measures, like sandboxed execution (Figure~\ref{fig:fan}(3c)) and restricted access to resources, take effect while executing the plugin code.